alipay/goldfish/docs/guide/reactive.md

 );
 ```

-Direct reference is possible in the page:
+Direct reference is possible in the Page:

 ```xml
 <view>{{data.title}}</view>
 ```

-### Global status management
+### Global State Management

 #### New Store